 There is a much more natural way to analyze the transaction, a way that resolves all of the problems described above.
 When an asset is distributed to a partner, the shares of the nondistributee partners in the unrealized appreciation in the distributed asset necessarily drop to zero because the asset once distributed is no longer owned by the partnership.
 When that asset is sold, it will be the distributee partner who sells it and thus the distributee partner who recognizes whatever gain was built into the asset when it was distributed by the partnership.
 Accordingly, if tax and book allocations should correspond, then when the asset is booked to fair market value immediately prior to its distribution, all of the unrealized book appreciation in the asset should be allocated to the distributee partner because it is only the distributee partner who will recognize the corresponding tax gain when the asset is sold.
 On the facts of the example above, that means all $30 of unrealized appreciation in the distributed unrealized receivable should be allocated to X.

 To maintain the proper economic relationship among the partners, the extra book income allocated to the distributee partner with respect to the distributed asset should be offset by a reduced share of the unrealized appreciation in other partnership assets.
 In our example, this means that instead of X being allocated $10 of book gain from each of the six assets, X should be allocated $30 of book income from the distributed asset and only $6 of book income from each of the undistributed five assets.
 Similarly, Y and Z should each be allocated $0 from the asset distributed to X and $12 of book gain from the five undistributed assets.
-This set of allocation increases each partner’s capital account by $60 yet ensures that the distribution does not trigger the application of section 751(b).
+This set of allocations increases each partner’s capital account by $60 yet ensures that the distribution does not trigger the application of section 751(b).
 Note further that because application of section 751(b) is avoided, not only do Y and Z avoid the immediate recognition of ordinary income but X also avoids the immediate recognition of capital gain, and with elimination of that capital gain we avoid the need for determining what capital gain rate to use.

 It is at least arguable that this eminently sensible set of allocations is in fact invalid under the current regulations defining “substantial economic effect.”
 Current regulations provide that a set of allocations is invalid if there is a strong likelihood that